aliravn/virtual-list-challenge/README.md

-## Virtual List Sample
+## Virtual List Challenge

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Implement a virtualized list from scratch within 48hrs

 ### How to start this app

 -   Run `yarn` or `npm install` to install all dependencies
--   Run `yarn start` or `yarn start` in the project root folder to start the frontend and open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+-   Run `yarn start` or `yarn start` in the project root folder to start the frontend and open [http://localhost:3000](http://localhost:3000) to view it in your browser

 ### Other commands